datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewalls.md

 Ambassador Labs publishes and maintains a list of rules to be used with the Web Application Firewall that should be a good solution for most users and [Coraza also provides their own ruleset][] based on the [OWASP][] core rule set.
 It also satisifies [PCI 6.6][] compliance requirements.

+Ambassador Labs rules differ from the OWASP Core ruleset in the following areas:

+- WAF engine is enabled by default.
+- A more comprehensive set of rules is enabled, including rules related to compliance with PCI DSS 6.5 and 12.1 requirements.

 See [Configuring $productName$'s Web Application Firewall rules][] for more information about installing Ambassador Labs rules.

 For specific information about rule configuration, please refer to [Coraza's Seclang documentation][]